build3r/TodayILearned/stoic_lessons/lessons_2021.md

 110. Jun 16: You can ask for help.
 You don't have to do everything by youself.
 111. Jun 17: Runnung behind fortune will make you bitter.
 Shield yourself with philosphy, so when the unexpected happens you are prepared for it.
 112. Jun 18: Rather than trying to chage the world as per your prefrence its much easier to change yourself.
+113. Jun 19: Sometimes focusing only on the big picture might give you anxiety about all things which can go wrong.
+Instead it will be beneficial to focus on present.
+114. Jun 21: "Calm is conatgious".
+If everyone is paranoid, you being calm and helping will spread the calmness.